dansible/terraform-google-storage-bucket/README.md

 # Google Storage Bucket

-This Terraform module provisions a Google Cloud Storage bucket with the option of creating an additional bucket to store audit and access logs.
+This terraform module provisions a Google Cloud Storage bucket with an ACL.
+There is also the option of creating an additional bucket to store audit and access logs if you provide `logging_enabled = true` to the module parameters.

 ## Usage Example